 State Designs: Case Management Models

-A developmental approach to case management recognizes young people’s continued brain development, the appropriate role of risk taking and the importance of supportive adult relationships.
+A developmental approach to case management recognizes the continued brain development of young people, the appropriate role of risk-taking, and the importance of supportive adult relationships.
 Effective case management is also trauma-informed and youth-centered.
-A handful of states with strong case management systems for young adults recognize that working with young adults often requires more time than a child under 18 and balances caseloads appropriately; allow case managers to work flexibly to be responsive to young adults’ needs after normal business hours or on weekends; provide relatively easy access to a pot of flexible funds to support young adults in emergencies; and continue to emphasize permanency in all aspects of their work.
+A handful of states with strong case management systems for young adults recognize that working with young adults often requires more time than working with a child under 18 and balances caseloads appropriately.
+Such programs allow case managers to work flexibly to be responsive to young adults’ needs after normal business hours or on weekends; provide relatively easy access to a pot of flexible funds to support young adults in emergencies; and continue to emphasize permanency in all aspects of their work.
 The Jim Casey Youth Opportunities Initiative’s Issue Brief, Success Beyond 18: Quality Case Planning with Young Adults in Extended Foster Care, highlights what quality case planning looks like with young adults in foster care.

 In general, states have opted to use case management models similar to those they use for children under age 18, including similar caseload ratios.
 Some states, such as Louisiana, have significantly reduced caseloads, recognizing that young adults often need more intensive case management services.
-As part of Louisiana’s extension of foster care, the state adopted the Youth Villages LifeSet (YVLifeSet) model, which requires a 1:10 caseload ratio, so that case managers can conduct weekly face-to-face visits with young adults and so there is a case manager on-call to meet young adults’ needs 24-hours a day, seven days a week.
-State child welfare workers will be trained in and implement the model in consultation with Youth Villagers consultants.
+As part of Louisiana’s extension of foster care, the state adopted the Youth Villages LifeSet (YVLifeSet) model, which requires a 1:10 caseload ratio, so that case managers can conduct weekly face-to-face visits with young adults and so there is a case manager on-call to meet young adults’ needs 24 hours a day, seven days a week.
+State child welfare workers will be trained to implement the model in consultation with Youth Villages specialists.

 Many states, including Maine and California, provide specialized training for case managers who work with young adults in extended foster care.
 Several states, including Georgia and Tennessee, have also created specialized case management teams that work exclusively with young adults.
-These teams are typically limited to urban areas, as it is not often possible to do in rural areas because of staffing ratios and geographical distance.
+These teams are typically limited to urban areas because geographical distances and staffing ratios make it difficult to serve rural areas.

 Although most states build on their current case management model to serve young adults, a few states, such as Ohio, have designed entirely new case management systems for extended foster care.
 Ohio is a county-administered state in which the state and counties share the non-federal cost of foster care maintenance.
-Although widespread support existed for the extension of foster care, county stakeholders were clear that they could not take on the additional financial burden of serving young adults ages 18-21.
-In response, the state designed an extended foster care program that is centrally administered by the Ohio Department of Job and Family Services and sub-contracted to local public and private agencies.
-The state’s willingness to creatively design a new system of care for older youth ensured that young adults continued to receive the supports and services as they transition to adulthood.
+Although widespread support existed for the extension of foster care, county stakeholders were clear that they did not have the funds needed to serve young adults ages 18-21.
+In response, the state designed an extended foster care program that is centrally administered by the Ohio Department of Job and Family Services and subcontracted to local public and private agencies.
+The state’s willingness to finance and creatively design a new system of care for older youth ensured that young adults continued to receive supports and services as they transition to adulthood.